 The Sheraton Brooklyn offers guests gay-friendly accommodation and comfort in the heart of Brooklyn’s downtown.
 The hotel situates guests only a subway ride away from bustling manhattan whilst offering a base in vibrant and eclectic Brooklyn.
 The rooms are elegant and classic and those visiting the hotel can take full advantage of the swimming pool, fitness centre and in-house Starbucks.

-For gay travellers seeking a smaller-scale hotel experience, BKLYN House offers gay-friendly accommodation nearby to trendy Williamsburg.
+For gay travelers seeking a smaller-scale hotel experience, BKLYN House offers gay-friendly accommodation nearby to trendy Williamsburg.
 BKLYN House is a boutique-style hotel, offering guests access to a cosy lounge and outdoor terrace.
 Each room is industrially decorated and comes with complimentary breakfast, full air-conditioning and in-room WiFi.

 The William Vale is the epitome of Brooklyn’s recent cultural and economic renaissance.
 Exposing breathtaking views of the Manhattan skyline from its rooftop restaurant, the William Vale is one of Brooklyn’s trendiest hotels and is a popular meeting point for the Burroughs trendy young professionals.
 The hotel boasts a 60-foot pool and each room is impeccably finished to an ultra-contemporary standard and is known for its incredible brunches.